 Statutory occupational health and safety requirements are complied with.
 Days absent due to sickness are recorded, and employees who are sick for more than 42 days in a given calendar year are offered reintegration services.
 The comprehensive risk assessment required by Sec.
 5 ArbSchG ["Arbeitsschutzgesetz": German Occupational Health and Safety Act] is also carried out.
-Moderated analysis workshops with representatives from predetermined job types took place in 2016 in order to record mental stress.
-The results were evaluated and summarized, and measures were derived and prioritized in 2017.
-The whole process was documented.
-Overall, 16 work packages were defined and allocated.
+In the past, moderated analysis workshops were held to assess mental stress.
+The results were evaluated and summarized.
+Measures have been identified and further developed since 2017.
 Their implementation is monitored by the ASA.
-Measures that can be implemented in little time have already been implemented.
-Extensive measures that are implemented in an extended or ongoing process are underway.
-Effectiveness testing of the measures will follow.
-Physical and mental stress will be recorded regularly, reduced and adequate measures will be derived and evaluated in the future.
-In addition, risk assessments were performed on the matters of travel and maternity for monitor-based workstations.
-The risk assessments for travel mainly focuses on travel to countries with climatic conditions and infection hazards such as India, China, Brazil and Mexico.
-The recommendations derived from the risk assessment, which are made available to the workforce via memos on the intranet, the HR department responsible or the company doctors, comprise matters on country-specific security, infection hazards, mental stress, climatic conditions and chemical/physical hazards.
-Information with regard to the counseling services at the company doctors for these matters is distributed to the workforce on an annual basis.
-The risk assessment for maternity and for nursing mothers will be performed by the respective supervisor starting in April 2019.
+In addition, monthly meetings of a BGM team (consisting of representatives of the HR department and the works council) are held to develop and organize a health offer/BGM calendar.
+This health calendar offers at least once a month a health campaign for employees, such as health courses, child holiday care and contacts with physiotherapy or psychological counselling.
+There are also regular workplace inspections regarding ergonomics.
+Furthermore, risk assessments were carried out on the matters of travel and maternity for monitor-based workstations.
+The GB for travel activities focuses primarily on travelling to countries with climatic conditions and infection hazards such as India, China, Brazil and Mexico.
+The recommendations derived from the GB, which are made available to the workforce through information sheets on the intranet, by the responsible HR department or the company physician, cover topics such as country-specific security, infection hazards, mental stress, climatic conditions, and chemical/physical hazards.
+Since April 2019, the GB for maternity and nursing mothers have been managed by the respective supervisor.